Here come the millennial candidates – and gone is the day when they will be told to wait their turns.

 According to a Maryland Public Interest Research Group Foundation analysis, the new public financing program largely delivered on its promise, which found that small donors were empowered to donate to their candidates of choice, ultimately leveling the playing field between incumbents and new candidates.

-A potentially crowded field
+A crowded Democratic field

 Mr. Jain is now the second Democrat to announce a 2022 gubernatorial bid publicly.
 He joins state Comptroller Peter V.R.
 Franchot (D) as the only other declared Democrat in the race.